Zelensky calls for Nuremberg-style trials after Russian ‘war crimes’ in Ukraine

 Prime Minister Boris Johnson is likely to urge Germany to set a date for phasing out Russian gas when he meets Mr Scholz in Downing Street on Friday.

-The UK, which currently holds the Security Council’s presidency, convinced the meeting to discuss seeking justice over the “mounting evidence of war crimes”.
+The UK, which currently holds the Security Council’s presidency, convened the meeting to discuss seeking justice over the “mounting evidence of war crimes”.

 Mr Zelensky made his address a day after visiting Bucha to witness the fallout and warning of further atrocities as the Russian president repositions his troops from around the capital to the south east.